Tra-G/odin-recipes/README.md

 # odin-recipes
-A basic  recipe web page built using html and css
+A basic food recipe webpage built using html and css in order to test my html and css skils.